justine-pepperell/external-api-app/README.md

 # Why I made this app
 While studying at EDA, we learnt about incorporating external APIs into web applications.
-I thought it would be fun to make a simple web app using html, css, javaScript and React that call the Free Online Dictionary API.
+I thought it would be fun to make a simple web app using html, css, javaScript and React that calls the Free Online Dictionary API.

 # User Story
 A user can enter the English spelling of a word into the text box and received back the spelling in IPA